kailermai/tp/docs/UserGuide.md

 | `TAG` | Alphanumeric characters, spaces, special characters `+` and `#`, must not be blank, max 30 characters.                                                                                                                                                                                                                                                                   | Multiple tags allowed.                                                                                                                                                                                                                                                   |

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A student can have any number of tags (including 0).
-However, tags will not appear in the order that they are created.
+However, tags may not appear in the order that they are created.
 </div>

 <div markdown="span" class="alert alert-info">:information_source: **Note:**